 Lesbian, Gay, Bisexual and Transgender Travellers

-Attitudes towards lesbian, gay, bisexual and transgendered (LGBT) travellers vary significantly around the world.
-In eight countries, homosexuality is still punishable by death, a further 72 countries and territories worldwide continue to criminalise same-sex relationships, including 45 that outlaw sexual relationships between women.
+Attitudes towards lesbian, gay, bisexual and transgender (LGBT) travellers vary significantly around the world.
+In six countries, homosexuality is still punishable by death, a further 70 countries and territories worldwide continue to criminalise same-sex relationships and 32 have laws restricting freedom of expression on sexual orientation and gender identity issues.

 Some countries may recognise some LGBT rights, however, this does not guarantee cultural acceptance, certain acts may not be legal and the local population may be intolerant of LGBT travellers.
 It is advisable to carefully research the cultures, laws and customs of intended destinations before booking travel.
-The Foreign and Commonwealth Office (FCO) website provides individual country information on travel safety warnings, details of the nearest British Embassy or Consulate, and information on local laws and customs.
+The Foreign, Commonwealth and Development Office (FCDO) website provides individual country information on travel safety warnings, details of the nearest British Embassy or Consulate, and information on local laws and customs.

 The International Lesbian, Gay, Bisexual, Trans and Intersex Association website provides maps which detail information about LGBT rights across the world and highlight potentially dangerous regions and countries.